This article is yours one-stop guide on developing document management system. Content is based on Acropolium’s experience in Logistics.

 Logistics

 As well as managing documents that are generated during operations, a document management system allows you to manage information across all departments, including HR, accounting, and customer services.
-It can also assist with scanning and record-keeping.
+It can also assist with scanning and record-keeping, which are the primary features of warehouse and airport management systems.

-Document management in retail helps retailers carefully file, store and keep track of documents such as inventory lists, commission reports, and contracts.
+Document management in retail helps retailers carefully file, store and keep track of documents like inventory lists, reports, and contracts.

 Healthcare

-The explosion of COVID-19 cases, as well as the rise of telehealth, has led to an explosion of healthcare and patient data.
-Effective management of this data is now more important than ever.
+The explosion of COVID-19 cases and the rise of telehealth have led to rapid healthcare and medical stock monitoring growth.
+Effective management of this data within the healthcare supply chain is now more important than ever.
 These changes are fueling a rapid increase in digital documentation systems deployment in the healthcare sector.

-By streamlining document workflows, a document management system allows healthcare organizations to increase operational efficiency, cut down expenses, and ensure compliance with industry standards and regulations.
+By streamlining document workflows, a document management system allows healthcare organizations to increase operational efficiency and cut down expenses.
+Simultaneously, it ensures compliance with industry standards and regulations.

-Valued at $5.51 billion in 2020, the global market for document management systems is forecasted to reach $11.47 billion by 2026.
-This amounts to compound annual growth of 13.05%.
-Trends in the electronic document management system (eDMS) market reflect the new demands of the changing business landscape, namely remote access, automation, and a switch from self-hosted systems to cloud-based solutions.
+Trends in the electronic document management system (eDMS) market reflect the new demands of the changing business landscape.
+Remote access, automation, and a switch from self-hosted systems to cloud-based solutions stand among the most popular logistics tech trends.

-The COVID-19 pandemic in 2020 forced companies to adopt remote work arrangements, which set off multiple workflows that initially had employees rushing to use varying tools and channels of communication.
-Now organizations are starting to use a central shared document repository that allows for collaborative workflows and new ways to interact, as well as improve paperwork automation.
+The COVID-19 pandemic in 2020 forced companies to adopt remote work arrangements.
+That, in turn, set off multiple workflows that initially had employees rushing to use varying tools and channels of communication.
+Now, organizations are starting to use a central shared document repository, retrieving data from chatbots, routing software, and other tools.
+In this way, logistics document management software allows for collaborative workflows and new ways to interact and improves paperwork automation.

-Remote access to a central repository allows logistics companies to keep up with the immense pressure to keep warehouses properly stocked and organized.
-Easier access to document data makes it easier to keep up with customer demands and the shifting business landscape.
+Remote access to a central repository allows logistics companies to keep warehouses properly stocked and organized.
+Achieved by adopting machine learning, the easy access to document data enables companies to follow customer demands and the shifting business landscape.

-As organizations buckle up for post-pandemic recovery, leaders are looking at document assembly or automation as a way to optimize spending.
+As organizations buckle up for post-pandemic recovery, leaders are looking at document assembly or AI-powered automation to optimize spending.
 Cutting down manual processes enables employees to devote more energy to value-added work.
 The upshot for logistics companies is that they’ll be better able to keep up with fluctuating fuel prices, changing toll and tariff costs, and the immense pressure to deliver goods on time.
-Read also about AI logistics use cases.

 Cloud storage

-2021 is seeing the rise of the agile organization, with operations becoming more and more location-independent.
-Employees are able to dial in and tap into the company’s core processes from anywhere.
-This innovation is made possible by cloud storage, which grants quick and easy access to web-based files and documents from any device and location.
-Read also how to migrate your software to the cloud.
+2024 is still to maintain the rise of the agile organization, with operations becoming more and more location-independent.
+With the rising need for autonomy, logistics companies migrate to the cloud, shifting their assets to a more flexible ecosystem.
+This grants quick and easy access to web-based files and documents from any device and location.

 The benefits of a freight e-document system for logistics are clear.
-If you’re considering upgrading your current system or building a new one from scratch, it’s good to know the main terms and features you’ll come across when looking at solutions.
-Here’s a basic list to get you started.
+If you’re considering upgrading your current system or building one from scratch, weigh up the main terms and features.

-An automated system assigns criteria for the appropriate retention of documents.
-It also manages automated file destruction in the background.
-Employees won’t have to painstakingly label storage documents or schedule purging sessions.
+An automated system assigns criteria for the appropriate document retention.
+It also manages automated file destruction, so your employees won’t have to label storage documents.

 Compliance tracking

-You can create an online document management system that allows you to consistently measure, sustain, and demonstrate adherence to regulations and requirements through a centralized system.
-With compliance tracking, your organization will be able to improve regulatory reporting and risk control.
+You can create an online document management system that allows you to consistently adhere to regulations.
+With compliance tracking, your organization can improve regulatory reporting and risk control.

-An automated platform functions as a PDF creator and document generator, allowing you to transfer data from third-party sources into localized templates.
-It lets you generate, produce, and edit data-driven documents such as reports, proposals, forms, notes, and contracts.
-The document management platform can provide conditional formatting and brand consistency.
+Automated platforms function as a document generator, allowing you to transfer data from third-party sources into localized templates.
+It lets you produce and edit data-driven reports, proposals, forms, notes, and contracts.

 Electronic signature

-Integrating e-signing into your system can streamline processes such as delivery, sign-off, freight handover, and internal approval.
-Instead of scanning or faxing documents, you can easily fill out and legally sign digital forms using online templates.
+Integrating logistics document software with e-signing into your system can streamline delivery, sign-off, freight handover, and internal approval.
+Instead of scanning or faxing documents, you can quickly process digital forms using online templates…

 Collaboration tools

-You can build a digital document management system with a tool that gives relevant parties instant access and a clear picture of the paper trail associated with a work process.
-Collaboration tools should feature an intuitive interface and structure that provide easy-to-follow stages and clusters of approval for each document.
+You can build a digital document management system with a tool that gives instant access to work documentation.
+Collaboration tools within logistics document management software should be user-friendly, providing easy-to-follow stages and clusters of approval for each document.

 Document classification

-Using machine learning algorithms, an intelligent documentation platform is able to recognize and categorize documents by content type.
-It automates the extraction of index data, allowing you to eliminate manual processes and easily access relevant files.
+An intelligent documentation platform can recognize and categorize documents by content type.
+It automates the extraction of index data, allowing you to eliminate manual processes and access relevant files.

 Offline access

-To support the era of remote work arrangements, develop a secure document management system that allows for offline access.
+For remote work arrangements, develop a secure document management system allowing offline access.
 A built-in file reader should provide a repository that lets employees download, view, and modify documents from anywhere and at any time.

 Version control

-What goes into building such software?
-Knowing the basics will help you discuss your needs more productively with a development team.
+What goes into building logistics document processing software?
+Knowing the basics will help you discuss your needs more productively with a web development team.
 Here’s a run-down of the main components of DMS architecture, along with a description of the development process.

-To ensure optimal functionality, aim to develop a document management system that includes the following basic components and features.
+To ensure optimal functionality, aim to develop a document management system that includes the following basic components.

 Metadata